twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 with rules such as:

-- if **no advance or loan is open**, you can withdraw fees freely,
+- if **no advance or loan is open**, you can withdraw earnings freely,
-- if **an advance or loan is open**, a set share of fees repays it first.
+- if **an advance or loan is open**, a set share of earnings repays it first.

 This sets you up to be taken seriously by: